 - High Honors

 - A simple Quality Point Average of 3.5 and higher

 - A minimum grade of 75% in each subject

 - A record of regular attendance

-- Participation in Honors Convocation for academics is determined by obtaining High Honors for 1 semester the previous academic year
+- Participation in Honors Convocation for academics is determined by obtaining High Honors for semester 1 or 2 of the previous academic year

-Honors
+- Honors

 - A simple Quality Point Average of 3.2 to 3.49

 - A minimum grade of 75% in each subject

 - A record of regular attendance

 (12) Advanced Placement: All students enrolled in Level 5 (AP) classes are required to take the AP examination for each class as a course requirement.
 Failure to participate in this examination may result in an incomplete grade on the final transcript.
 The College Board determines the cost of each test.
-Letters will be mailed to parents at the end of the 1st quarter indicating total amount due for the required test(s).
-Only in extenuating circumstances may a refund be given if requested by November 9th in writing to the Academic Affairs Office.
+Letters will be mailed to parents at the end of September indicating total amount due for the required test(s).